rocketshipapps/adblockfast/README.md

 1. Rule counts were retrieved from [EasyList](https://easylist.to/) and [Adblock Fast’s ruleset](opera/chrome/scripts/blocking.js) on December 3rd, 2023.
-2. File sizes were retrieved from each browser extension’s listing in the [Chrome Web Store](https://chromewebstore.google.com/) on September 1st, 2015.
+2. File sizes were retrieved from each app’s listing in the [Chrome Web Store](https://chromewebstore.google.com/) on September 1st, 2015.
-3. Load times were measured in Chrome on September 1st, 2015 by (1) enabling each extension, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of [Alexa’s top 10 news sites](https://web.archive.org/web/20150902062936/https://www.alexa.com/topsites/category/Top/News) 3 times, (4) recording the elapsed time shown by the [browser’s developer tools](https://developer.chrome.com/docs/devtools/) when the `load` event fired, and (5) calculating the mean time for each extension.
+3. Load times were measured in Chrome on September 1st, 2015 by (1) enabling each app, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of [Alexa’s top 10 news sites](https://web.archive.org/web/20150902062936/https://www.alexa.com/topsites/category/Top/News) 3 times, (4) recording the elapsed time shown by the [browser’s developer tools](https://developer.chrome.com/docs/devtools/) when the `load` event fired, and (5) calculating the mean time for each app.
-4. CPU use was measured in Chrome on September 1st, 2015 by (1) enabling each extension, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of [Alexa’s top 10 news sites](https://web.archive.org/web/20150902062936/https://www.alexa.com/topsites/category/Top/News) 3 times, (4) recording the peak **CPU** percentage shown by the [browser’s task manager](https://developer.chrome.com/docs/devtools/memory-problems/), and (5) calculating the mean percentage for each extension.
+4. CPU use was measured in Chrome on September 1st, 2015 by (1) enabling each app, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of [Alexa’s top 10 news sites](https://web.archive.org/web/20150902062936/https://www.alexa.com/topsites/category/Top/News) 3 times, (4) recording the peak **CPU** percentage shown by the [browser’s task manager](https://developer.chrome.com/docs/devtools/memory-problems/), and (5) calculating the mean percentage for each app.
-5. Memory use was measured in Chrome on September 1st, 2015 by (1) enabling each extension, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of [Alexa’s top 10 news sites](https://web.archive.org/web/20150902062936/https://www.alexa.com/topsites/category/Top/News) 3 times, (4) recording the peak **Memory** size shown by the [browser’s task manager](https://developer.chrome.com/docs/devtools/memory-problems/), and (5) calculating the mean size for each extension.
+5. Memory use was measured in Chrome on September 1st, 2015 by (1) enabling each app, (2) clearing the browser’s cache before each trial, (3) loading the homepage of each of [Alexa’s top 10 news sites](https://web.archive.org/web/20150902062936/https://www.alexa.com/topsites/category/Top/News) 3 times, (4) recording the peak **Memory** size shown by the [browser’s task manager](https://developer.chrome.com/docs/devtools/memory-problems/), and (5) calculating the mean size for each app.

 See the
 [raw benchmark data](https://docs.google.com/spreadsheets/u/1/d/1ve_1zzTuwSRy8FMlZJZ8PHu3wZp7ApegMt6fyRLv19U/pubhtml).